- Headings (examples: Drug Name, Tier)

 - Index (an alphabetical list of every included drug)

-Those without experience in the language services sector may not realize that part of translation is determining whether there is anything in the document that should not be translated.
+Those without experience in the language services sector may not realize that part of translation is determining whether there is anything in the document that should NOT be translated.
 Some of these items are obvious, such as proper names.
-Others are not always so obvious, such as addresses, trademarked slogans (unless an equivalent trademarked slogan already exists in the target language), and hashtags.
+Others are not always so obvious, such as addresses, trademarked slogans (unless an equivalent trademarked slogan already exists in the target language), and hashtags that are in English.
+Translating value formularies is a complex task that requires careful attention to detail and accuracy to ensure that patients and healthcare providers can understand and access the information correctly.

 Classifications or groups